Residential Life Counseling Program

 - Sexuality concerns

-You can schedule a meeting with the Counselor by calling (415) 405-4415.
+You can schedule an appointment with the Residential Life Clinical Counselor by calling (415) 405-4415.
 If it is an emergency, you should contact University Policy at (415) 338-2222 or get in touch with your RA or AC for assistance.
-The Counselor is located in our Housing Business Office and is available between the hours of 9 am and 5 pm on Monday through Thursday and 9 am and 1 pm on Fridays.
+The Counselor is located in our Housing Business Office (attached to Mary Ward Hall) and is available Monday through Thursday between the hours of 9 am and 5 pm on.